 Is it safe?

 Yes.
 The South African cage-diving industry is regulated by a Code of Conduct and regulations from Marine and Coastal Management Department of Environmental Affairs and Tourism.
-Apart from minor injuries due to the boat or cage, seasickness or dehydration, no injuries or accidents to guests have been recorded in over ten years.
+Apart from minor injuries due to the boat or cage, seasickness or dehydration, no injuries or accidents to guests have been recorded in more than 10 years.

 Is shark viewing and cage-diving a good thing?